HelloWorld-1017/HelloWorld-1017.github.io/_posts/quotes/2024-07-23-All-models-are-wrong-but-some-are-useful.md

 ---
-title: George E. P. Box, \"All models are wrong, but some are useful.\"
+title: \"All models are wrong, but some are useful.\"
 toc: false
 categories:
  - Quotes